 What if you haven’t got access to a paid tool like Ahrefs?

 “One free tool I used in the early days of Cognism was Neil Patel’s Ubersuggest.
 The tool was different but the mission was the same - finding relevant keywords that you’d have the best chance of ranking for quickly.”

 Once you’ve discovered the high-volume, low-difficulty keywords you’re after what then?

 You need to create website pages that are fully optimised for them.

 Here are Joe’s on-page SEO tips:

-Here’s an example of this SEO page strategy - a page specifically optimized for the keyword “B2B lead generation”.
+Here’s an example of this SEO page strategy - a page specifically optimised for the keyword “B2B lead generation”.